LogtalkDotOrg/logtalk3/README.md

 modern and standards compliant Prolog implementations as a back-end compiler.

-As a multi-paradigm language, Logtalk includes support for both prototypes and classes, protocols (interfaces), categories (mixins and hot-patching), event-driven programming, coinduction, and high-level multi-threading programming.
+As a multi-paradigm language, Logtalk includes support for both prototypes and classes, protocols (interfaces), categories (components and hot-patching), event-driven programming, coinduction, lambda expressions, and high-level multi-threading programming.
 Logtalk uses standard Prolog syntax with the addition of some operators and directives for a smooth learning path.

 2. LOGTALK WEB SITE